 6. Mi Quang

 The dish typically features wide, flat rice noodles.
-Common ingredients include shrimp, chicken, pork, and sometimes all three, along with various fresh herbs and vegetables like lettuce, basil, and peanuts for garnish.
+Common ingredients include shrimp, chicken, and pork, sometimes all three, and various fresh herbs and vegetables, such as lettuce, basil, and peanuts, for garnish.

 7. Canh Chua